 Note: The method is a touchdown PCR, therefore, decrease the temperature after 2 PCR cycles until the temperature reaches 44 ̊C.

 Run the gel on 80V until the DNA reaches up to the 75% distance of the gel.
+After completion, we will get 10 separate DNA fragments, results are compared with the standard ready-to-use ladder.

 - A complete guide for analysing and interpreting gel electrophoresis results